Konda Karavas: Portuguese period

-An old Sinhala verse which sings the praise of a king from Murakondaya who was deified as Irual Bandára says that he was from the Suryawansa, the Kshatriya Solar dynasty (Ceylon the Portuguese Era I 142).
-A contemporary of this Edirimanasuriya was the Karava King of Jaffna, Ethirimanasingham (AD 1592 - 1615).
-Ethirimanasingham was a king of the Singhe Dynasty of Jaffna, from which the Karava families of Tisseveerasinghe, Puvirajasinghe, Puvimanasinghe and Philip descend (Singhe Dynasty of Jaffnapattanam 19).
-The Karava Patangatim Domingo Corea also known as Edirimanasuriya was appointed by king Dharmapala in the 16th century to rule this region.
-Therefore, King Edirimanasuriya of Mundakondapola too appears to have been a regional Karava King, a Konda Karáva, possibly from the Kshatriya Keerawella family of the Hatara Korale.
+A contemporary of the Konda king Edirimanasuriya of Mundakondapola was the Karáva King of Jaffna, Ethirimanasingham (fl.
+1592–1615), a ruler of the Singhe Dynasty of Jaffna.
+The Karáva families of Tisseveerasinghe, Puvirajasinghe, Puvimanasinghe, and Philip trace their descent from this dynasty (The Singhe Dynasty of Jaffnapatam, Chevalier Dr St John Puvirajasinghe K.S.G., p.
+19).
+The Karáva Patangatim Domingo Corea, also known as Edirimanasuriya, was appointed by King Dharmapala in the 16th century to rule the region of Mundakondapola, suggesting that the king of that name was a regional Karáva ruler — a Konda Karáva — possibly from the Kshatriya Keerawella family of the Hatara Korale.